dmarshNAIT/dmarshNAIT.github.io/DMIT1508_triggers.markdown

 For example, if the `deleted` table is empty, that might mean that no records were affected, or it could mean we just executed an `INSERT` operation.
 We can use the contents of the temporary tables within our trigger logic, as needed.

 ### Logic to include in triggers
-We'll almost always check `@@rowcount` at the start of our trigger, and if our trigger is trigged by an `UPDATE`, check `UPDATE(column_name)`, to make sure there were actually changes we need to check/audit/etc. If not, we branch around the logic in our trigger.
+We'll almost always check `@@rowcount` at the start of our trigger, and if our trigger is triggered by an `UPDATE`, check `UPDATE(ColumnName)`, to make sure there were actually changes we need to check/audit/etc. If not, we branch around the logic in our trigger.

 Triggers will execute:
 - When the DML operation affects **zero** rows in the base table